0x41gawor/vape-catalogue/README.md

 ### Kotlin > Java

 I've always been a supporter of Kotlin.
-During development of this project I was watching JavaFX tutorial in Java on my left display, and in parallel I was retyping the code into Koltin on my right display.
-At some points I realized how much Kotlin code is simpler, shorter, more readable and even more satisfying.
+During development of this project I was watching JavaFX tutorial in Java on my left display, and in parallel I was retyping the code into Kotlin on my right display.
+At some point I realized how much Kotlin code is simpler, shorter, more readable and even more satisfying.